AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 </Accordion>

-### Android Edge 3.0.0

-Major version update for [Edge Network](../../edge/edge-network/index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 3.0.0.
-The current release includes the following changes:

-* Updated the minimum supported Android API level to 21.
-* Removed deprecated `registerExtension` API.
-Use the MobileCore.registerExtensions() API for registering extensions and initializing the SDK instead.
-* Removed deprecated function `Formatters.dateToISO8601String()`, replaced by `TimeUtils.getISO8601UTCDateWithMilliseconds()` in MobileCore.
-* Removed deprecated function `Formatters.dateToShortDateString()`, replaced by `TimeUtils.getISO8601FullDate()` in MobileCore.
-* Added an enhancement to prevent network retries when the device's network is offline.

 ### Android Messaging 3.0.0

 Major version update for [Adobe Journey Optimizer](../../edge/adobe-journey-optimizer/index.md) for Android compatible with Mobile Core 3.0.0.
 The current release includes the following changes: